-Premium Support Offerings (This section should be optional per product, as some do not have premium customers)

-If you have a premium support contract you will receive all the features of the standard support package plus the following entitlements:

-24x7 support for critical issues (system down/unavailable)

-1 hour response time for Critical issues (system down)

-Service ticket status reporting and conference call reviews (upon request)

 Severity Level & Initial Response Times

 Initial Response Time

 The initial response time refers to the time between you submitting a new service ticket and the first contact from the Customer Success Team.
 It is also referred to as the Service Level Agreement or SLA.
 Our target response times fall within our operational business hours which are detailed within our Hours of Operation.